MicrosoftDocs/SupportArticles-docs/Office/Client/project/tasks-not-scheduled.md

 8. Are there any predecessor or successor relationships?

-   The type of relationship will determine when the task can be scheduled.
+   The type of relationship determines when the task can be scheduled.
 In Microsoft Project, the **Task will always honor their constraint dates** setting overrides the task relationship links.

    To set this option, follow these steps: